Should I Wait Until After Foreclosure to File Bankruptcy in Atlanta, Georgia?

 Other considerations for when to time the filing of your bankruptcy case with the foreclosure include:

 Homeowners’ association dues: if you have an HOA associated with your home, you should consider that post-petition HOA dues are non-dischargeable in bankruptcy, so if you file bankruptcy BEFORE the foreclosure, you may be liable on the HOA dues that are incurred after the bankruptcy is filed.

 Means test: in order to qualify to file a Chapter 7 bankruptcy in Georgia, you have to pass the means test, which is an income test to determine if you qualify to file Chapter 7 bankruptcy.
 Under the means test, you are allowed to deduct secured debts, such as mortgage debts, from your monthly disposable income.
 Thus, if you earn income that is higher than median income for your household size, you may want to file bankruptcy BEFORE foreclosure so that you can deduct the mortgage debt.

 Your case must be evaluated individually to see the best options for you with regarding to filing bankruptcy.
-If you wish to schedule a free consultation for a bankruptcy evaluation in Atlanta, Georgia, please call the Law Offices of Dixon Davis LLC at (404) 593-2620 to schedule a meeting.
+If you wish to schedule a free consultation for a bankruptcy evaluation in Atlanta, Georgia, please call the Law Offices of Charles Clapp at (404) 585-0040 to schedule a meeting.